 Eating one meal a day in a safe, effective way involves serious planning and preparation (think careful meal plans and being very mindful of your hydration levels).

-Plus, like any food routine that involves more than 20 hours of fasting, we strongly recommend speaking with your doctor and having them review your plan to see if this type of fasting regimen could work well for you.
+Plus, like any food routine that involves more than 20 hours of fasting, we strongly recommend speaking with your doctor and having them review your plan to see if this type of fasting schedule could work well for you.

 To help you understand more about what the OMAD diet is, how it all works, and why it may or may not be a good fit for your unique body and health goals, our experts have outlined everything you need to know about eating one meal a day.
-If you’d like to brush up on the basics of intermittent fasting first — and learn about the other types of time-restricting eating plans — you can also check out our guide to intermittent fasting for beginners
+If you’d like to brush up on the basics of intermittent fasting first — and learn about the other types of time-restricting eating schedules — you can also check out our guide to intermittent fasting for beginners

 Key takeaways

-• It’s not safe for everyone, so you should consult your doctor or dietitian before trying it.
+• It’s not safe for everyone, so you should consult your doctor or registered dietitian before trying it.

 • If you do decide to try an OMAD eating regimen, you’ll need to plan your daily meal carefully to make sure you’re getting all the nutrients you need for the day.